Show Table of Contents

 - Remedy: Check the disk space and the possible core file (under the server's logs directory).
-If this is a single-master replication, reinitialize the consumers.
+If this is a single-supplier replication, reinitialize the consumers.
 Otherwise, if the server later complains that it cannot locate some CSN for a consumer, see if the consumer can get the CSN from other suppliers.
 If not, reinitialize the consumer.

 agmt=%s(%s:%d): Can't locate CSN %s in the changelog (DB rc=%d).
 The consumer may need to be reinitialized.